jara001/f1tenth-rules/rules_v3.md

     - Teams are encouraged to pay attention when moving around the track, especially more when, e.g., running or jumping.
     - Teams are not allowed to obstructing other teams by any means (e.g., if specified, leaving a stationary car on the track outside of the designated area).
     - Teams are not allowed to endanger other teams and cars by an inappropriate behaviour.
+- The teams should not intentionally run code that they expect will crash into the track boundaries.
+Overly aggressive testing may mess with the track layout.
 - While testing the car, the team should limit the amount of damage to the track to an absolute minimum.
 - Whenever using the track, there has to be at least one team member that keeps an eye on the car and is prepared to activate the kill-switch.
 - Teams that are not taking part in the session should avoid the track at all times.